keelyji/SNIP-R/README.md

 ## Part D: Other codes
 - Contains ATAC-seq script used for the paper
 - Contains R markdown file for Hi-C visualization with Plotgardener.
 All dataset (except hi-c data) is available in PartE other datasets.
 Requirement: Hi-C dataset analyzed from Bediaga et al. (GEO: GSE126117).
+Expected output: HiCplot_expectedOutput.pdf.

 ## Part E: Other datasets
 - Contains bed files of all regulatory elements screened IFNG SNIP-R screen and the identified regulatory elements from the screen